otrv4/otrv4/otrv4.md

-The conversation can begin when one participant retrieves the other's participant Prekey Ensemble from an untrusted Prekey Server (consisting of a User Profile, a Prekey Profile and a set of prekey messages).
+The conversation can begin when one participant retrieves the other's participant Prekey Ensemble from an untrusted Prekey Server (consisting of a Client Profile, a Prekey Profile and a set of prekey messages).
 Prior to the start of the conversation, these Prekey values would have had to be uploaded by the other participant's client to a server.
 This have to be done so other participants, like Alice, can send messages to the other participant, like Bob, while the latter is offline.